tushar25477-png/ignite-2.0/WEB DEVELOPMENT/Assignment-2/Tushar_Singh_25477/theory-answers.md

 ## Ques 8: What's the difference between a function declaration and a function expression?
 Give one example of each.

 **Explanation:** Function declarations are hoisted, but function expressions are not hoisted.
+*Review* => This is not completely true, Function declarations are fully hoisted and can be called before they appear in the code.
+Function expressions are assigned to variables, so only the variable declaration is hoisted.
+If declared with var, the variable is initially undefined; with let or const, accessing it before initialization results in a ReferenceError
 `Function declaration`

 ```js